Frequently Asked Questions

 What if I can’t make a sail that I have tickets for?
 What’s your Refund Policy?

-Sorry, but we don’t offer refunds.
+Sorry, but we don't offer refunds.
 In the event of a cancellation by the captain due to severe weather or mechanical failure, customers will be given the opportunity to reschedule at no additional fee.
-If you need to reschedule from the original date booked, go right ahead, but be aware that we have a 24-hour notice policy.
-Call us anytime before then and we’ll reschedule you at no extra charge.
-A $10 per passenger surcharge is required for a reschedule within 24 hours.
+If you need to reschedule from the original date booked, go right ahead, but be aware that we have a 48-hour notice policy.
+Call us any time before then and we'll reschedule you at no extra charge.
+A predetermined surcharge is required for a reschedule within 48 hours.

 What if I get seasick?